patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 But first notice how off the idea is.
 In atomic physics the well that binds the electrons is the positively charged nucleus.
 But in this case, the nucleons are somehow orbiting in a potential of their own making.
 Can this really work?
 The nucleons are tightly bound in the nucleus with a radius much smaller than the case for electron orbitals.
 Why don't they collide if they are orbiting in shells?

 This looks like big step to take away from our SEMF so first let's start by looking at what real evidence we have for a shell-like structure anyway.
-In fact we can list 8 things starting with a few charts we have already covered.
+In fact we can list a range of observations starting with a few charts we have already covered.

 ### Evidence for Shells

 ##### Binding Energy Shape
 The SEMF does a good job on the basic shape, but a closer look reveals certain nuclei have much higher, or lower B/A than predicted even after our asymmetry and pairing terms are included.
-These are most obvious at low A where peaks appear in multiples of 4 nucleons (e.g. 12C, 18O).
+These are most obvious at low A where peaks appear in multiples of four nucleons (e.g. 12C, 18O).

-In general nuclei with Magic Number N and/or Z have a higher B/A indicating they are more tightly bound.
+In general we see nuclei with Magic Number N and/or Z have a higher B/A indicating they are more tightly bound.

 :::{figure-md} harmonics
 <img src='figures/semf_goodness_withpairing_ratio.png' width="70%" alt="SEMF Model comparison to data as a ratio">

 Ratio of the predictions of the liquid drop model against observations as a function of atomic mass number.
-We see large deviations at low $A$ with an almost saw tooth pattern appear at higher $A$.
+We see large deviations at low $A$ with an almost saw tooth pattern appears at higher $A$.
 :::